So, you’re pregnant.

 CUTE MATERNITY CLOTHES

-Also, you can do what I do and dig into your husband’s t-shirts and wear those.
+Also, you can do what I did and dig into your husband’s t-shirts and wear those.
 What’s his is mine, right??

 THE SECOND TRIMESTER

 After about week 14 most women get a burst of energy.
 Like, energy you didn’t even have before you were pregnant.
 It’s amazing, and I really wish it lasted longer.

 I used that energy to get the majority of the baby shopping done, so it worked out great.